iSkore/planetStats/notes/portfolioCut.md

     - 17 times Earth's mass
     - Atmosphere forms about 5%-10% of the planet
     - Mantle is ~2,000ºK - 5,000ºK
-    - At the depth of 7000km, the conditions may be such that mathan decomposes into diamond crystals that rain towards the core like hailstones
+    - At the depth of 7000km, the conditions may be such that methane decomposes into diamond crystals that rain towards the core like hailstones
     - Liquid diamond ocean with diamond-bergs floating around
     - Emits 2.6 times more energy than it receives (unknown reason)
     - Tilt close to earth's but no seasonal changes due to massive internal heat